michee/telespark/README.md

 But its still important to save the configuration in a version control system (git).
 I would have one repo for all services/application configurations.

+Secrets could be served by Kubernetes injecting them into the Docker container, or by a secrethandling service eg Vault.

 ### refactoring
 Every application containing some logic should have Unit-tests.